ibm-ecosystem-engineering/watson-ai-ops-guide/602-accessing-iks-cluster-using-api-key/README.md

 Login into IBM Cloud using API Key.

-Here API_KEY_VALUEEEEEE to be replaced with api-key got from the above section.
+- Replace API_KEY_VALUEEEEEE with `api-key` got from the above section.

 ```bash
 ibmcloud login --apikey API_KEY_VALUEEEEEE